top of page

 In 2021, HaBYT once more became a registered charitable trust.
 We have been fortunate to welcome our warm-hearted, competent and passionate Board members, all of whom are respected professionals in the relative fields.
 We are still looking for a few more like-minded individuals to help helm the HaBYT ship towards new horizons by providing chairmanship, funding and marketing/PR skills.

-The current HaBYT board are: Jandyra Maciel, our current artistic director and chairperson; Aslan Rowlands, LGBTQ advisor and online fundraising coordinator; Aaron Te Meihana-Turpin, chief financial officer; and Rosheen FitzGerald, parent representative.
+The current HaBYT board are: Jandyra Maciel, our current artistic director and interim chair; Aslan Rowlands, LGBTQ advisor and online fundraising coordinator; Aaron Te Meihana-Turpin, chief financial officer; and Rosheen FitzGerald, parent representative.
 We are also one of very few charitable institutions with a comprehensive Child Protection Policy; actively maintaining a safe and nurturing environment for young people is hugely important to us.

 Meet the Team